pontso1194/capstone2-reporting/README.md

 1.  **Direct HTML Output:** The prompt explicitly mandates **HTML formatting** to bypass issues with Markdown rendering in email clients.
 2.  **Persona:** The AI is instructed to act as an "Expert Business Analyst" to ensure a professional tone.

+    ### AI Prompt Key Instruction
+"...The report must be formatted using clean, standard HTML for direct email embedding.
+Do not use Markdown syntax.
+Use appropriate tags like <h1>, <h2>, and <table>."

 ### 🛡️ Stability and Validation